 On Equal Marriage

 In 2016, the Anglican Church of Canada gathered in its General Synod (National Legislative Body).
-In what was meant to be a vote to extend the possibility of the blessing of marriges civilly accomplished, the Synod actually went a step byond that and voted in the majority in all three houses (Laity, Clergy and House of Bishops) to altar the language of the national Canon (law or legislation) on marriage to make it clear that the sacrament of marriage was to be extended to everyone.
+In what was meant to be a vote to extend the possibility of the blessing of marriges civilly accomplished, the Synod actually went a step byond that and voted in the majority in all three houses (Laity, Clergy and House of Bishops) to altar the language of the national Canon (law or legislation) on marriage to make it clear that the sacrament of marriage excluded no-one.
 A canonical change like this requires a second vote at the next General Synod, scheduled to be considered in the summer of 2019 when the church gathers in Vancouver.

-For some, this was a very difficult decision for reasons that included their own interpretation of scripture, their conscience, or personal beliefs and factors of conscience.
-Christ Church upholds the principle that no one who feels this way, especially clergy, ought to be compelled to participate in a liturgy that marries or blesses a same sex couple.
-The exceptions respected and noted, the strong consensus of the parish is that the invitation of the National Church is consistent with our baptismal vow to "respect the dignity of every human being" and also "to seek and serve Christ in all persons, loving our neighbours as ourselves".
-Further, consistent with the conclusions of the supreme court of Canada and the marks of mission of the Anglican Communion, we are called to speak to systematic injustice, including the exclusion of anyone based on sexual orientation.
+Christ Church notes that this was a very difficult decision for reasons that included their own interpretation of scripture or conscience.
+Christ Church upholds the principle that we should uphold the Anglican principle of staying in relationship with those with whom we disagree.
+Thus, no one, especially clergy, ought to be compelled to participate in a liturgy that marries or blesses a same sex couple if it opposes their conscience.
+This respected and noted, the strong consensus of the parish is that the invitation of the National Church is consistent with our baptismal vow to "respect the dignity of every human being" and also "to seek and serve Christ in all persons, loving our neighbours as ourselves".
+This leaves no room for exclusion, especially in that the responsible and complete evaluation of the critical passages of scripture traditionally used to oppose inclusion do not withstand academic nor contextual scrutiny.
+Further, consistent with the marks of mission of the Anglican Communion, we are called to speak to systematic injustice, including the exclusion of anyone based on sexual orientation.
+Obviously we believe that this is significantly more than a matter of "getting with the times"... it is in fact a sign that God is up to something, that God includes and does not exclude, and that such conclusions as that of the Supreme Court of Canada are evidence of this.

 Same-Sex relationships and the Church/Bible: